sneha-balamurali/fpga/introduction/vivado_overview.md

 ### How this relates to `ports.xdc`

 Tool Command Language (Tcl) is the scripting language built into the Vivado environment — essentially, the language Vivado understands.
 You can use it to give instructions directly (for example, asking questions about the design or setting a constraint) or to write a script, which is a text file containing a list of commands that Vivado can run to repeat the same flow automatically.
 An example is the `make_project.tcl` script, which we used to create a new project when launching Vivado.
-Tcl also follows the conventions of the industry-standard Synopsys Design Constraints (SDC) format.
-[For more information on Tcl commands](https://docs.amd.com/v/u/2019.2-English/ug835-vivado-tcl-commands)
+Tcl also follows the conventions of the industry-standard Synopsys Design Constraints (SDC) format.[^4]

 `.xdc` files use a Tcl-based syntax.
 They look like Tcl scripts (set_property, etc.), but unlike general .tcl files, they are specifically for describing pin assignments, voltage standards, timing, and other design constraints.